Tuna fish, tuna fish, sing a song of tuna fish

 “I think that if YOU go tuna fishing,” said my mother, “You will probably slip in all that blood, fall overboard, and be eaten by a shark.
 Nathan is a grown man and perfectly able to go fishing by himself.”

 Mom’s faith in my relationship with The God of Adventure is touching, but after the last three years of Saving Elmo, can I really blame her?
-I stubborny refused to consider sending Nathan off for tuna alone; we’d already paid for the trip, and the whole point was to get me in touch with my inner wildernessnessness.
+I stubbornly refused to consider sending Nathan off for tuna alone; we’d already paid for the trip.
+Besides, the whole point of the trip was getting me in touch with my inner wildernessnessness.

-So, with one cancelled trip under our belts already, we anxiously monitored the charter company’s fishing reports: If you’re risking your life for sushi, you need some sushi to show for it.
-The latest reports looked good: Last week the boats were catching 1.5 tuna per fisherperson.
+So we anxiously monitored the charter company’s tuna reports: If you’re risking your life for sushi, you need some sushi to show for it.
+Today’s report was looking good, boats averaging 1.5 tuna per fisherperson.

 “I’m sure we’ll catch a lot more than that!”
 Nathan predicted happily.

-Me–being me–I nervously applied some math: Google says the average weight of our target fish, the albacore tuna, is 73 pounds.
+Me–being me–nervously applied some math: Google says the average weight of the albacore tuna, is 73 pounds.
 (Yup.
 POUNDS)

-Some tunas can weigh as much as 1,000 pounds (and how the HELL do you get one of those in the boat without something at least as convincing as a crane?), but let’s be conservative here and stick with 73 pounds.
+It also says tuna can weigh as much as 1,000 pounds (and how the HELL do you even get one of those in the boat without something at least as convincing as a crane?).
+Uhm…let’s be conservative here and stick with 73 pounds.

-So that’s TWO fisherpeople (me and The Resident Carpenter) catching THREE 73-pound fish (1.5 each).
+We are TWO fisherpeople (me and The Resident Carpenter) and we catch THREE 73-pound fish (1.5 each).

-“Natha, that would be TWO HUNDRED AND NINETEEN POUNDS OF TUNA FISH,” I noted, “So exactly how much tuna fish can you eat?”
+“Nathan, we are talking TWO HUNDRED AND NINETEEN POUNDS OF TUNA,” I noted, “Exactly how much tuna can you eat?”

 “Well,” he said seriously, “I’ve promised tuna steaks to a lot of people.”